dashbh/WayFarer-FE/README.md

 - **TurboRepo** for monorepo management
 - **Webpack Module Federation** for sharing components between MFEs

-Each MFE is a standalone React application, dynamically loaded into the host application (`wayfarer-mfe-shell`).
+Each MFE is a standalone React application, dynamically loaded into the host application (`wayfarer_mfe_shell`).

 ---